Fish & SeafoodMain CourseMaison Mirabeau WinesProvencal RecipesTaste

 • Cut the very ends off the fennel stalks, keeping any feathery fronds to use as a herb at the end of cooking.

 • Chop the fennel bulb in half from root to stalk, then cut the root ends off.
-Then cut each half into slices around 5mm (¼ inch) thick from root to tip.
+Then, cut each half into slices around 5mm (¼ inch) thick from root to tip.

 • Lay the fennel in a deep-sided ceramic or glass baking dish, around A4 size.

-• When the garlic is gently golden and soft, add the wine to the pan and allow it to bubble for a minute before adding the stock cube and 100ml (half a cup) boiling water.
+• When the garlic is lightly golden and soft, add the wine to the pan and allow it to bubble for a minute before adding the stock cube and 100ml (half a cup) boiling water.

 Cooking the Cod: